technoidentity/devfractal/README.md

 1. Use headless components for accessible components: radix-ui.

-2. Integrate with tailwind for themable and extensible components
+2. Integrate with a tailwind for themeable and extensible components

-3. Use shadcn/ui for most ui components.
+3. Use shadcn/ui for most `ui` components.

 ### `server`(mini trpc) library

-1. Use `endpoint` abstraction to implement server side calls using express.
+1. Use `endpoint` abstraction to implement server-side calls using express.

 2. query/path and body validation.

 3. Automatic Error handling similar to Java/C# frameworks.

 4. Typsafe client code which always remains in sync with the server API.
-Similar to trpc.
+Similar to `trpc`.

 ## Planned